c-sonnier/insaight-hub/README.md

 ### Database

-DigestHub uses SQLite by default.
+insAIght Hub uses SQLite by default.
 Database configuration is in `config/database.yml`.

 ## API Documentation

-DigestHub provides a REST API at `/api/v1/` for programmatic access.
+insAIght Hub provides a REST API at `/api/v1/` for programmatic access.

 ### Authentication